necopinus/necopinus.xyz/newsletters/2018-01-28-the-last-remaining-hominin.md

 Worse yet, the waste products generated as we convert these raw materials into finished goods and transport them around the globe are serving to gradually alter and erode the broader natural systems of the Earth.
 The climate is changing, becoming less hospitable to human civilization.
 Pollution and intensive farming is gradually destroying the land that feeds us.
 As more of the Earth is altered by human activity, our fellow cohabitants suffer and die with consequences we are just beginning to grasp.

-Even if materials were incorporated into goods in a way that allowed them to be extracted and recycled later, even if all of our energy production came from renewable sources, even if farming and aquaculture was practiced sustainably, even if we reversed the environmental degradation our past growth has wrought...
-Even then, we would still not be able to sustain growth indefinitely.
+Even if materials were incorporated into goods in a way that allowed them to be extracted and recycled later, even if all of our energy production came from renewable sources, even if farming and aquaculture was practiced sustainably, even if we reversed the environmental degradation our past growth has wrought… Even then, we would still not be able to sustain growth indefinitely.
 There is only so much accessible metal, only so much land, only so much available energy on this world.

 The argument that growth can be continued indefinitely, that there are no material and energetic limits, typically fall into two categories.